 Ahead of its time?
 Undoubtedly within the South African context.
 The 1950s were a period of enormous upheaval for the majority of South Africans.
 Increasingly repressive apartheid laws impacted on every aspect of the lives of black South Africans through a process of unprecedented social engineering.
 Inequality was embedded.
-It was against this socio-political backdrop that the Ernest Oppenheimer Memorial Trust – now known as the Oppenheimer Memorial Trust (or OMT) – framed its founding documents, committing to the progress of South Africa and its citizens.
+It was against this socio-political backdrop that the Ernest Oppenheimer Memorial Trust – now known as the Oppenheimer Memorial Trust (or OMT) – framed its founding documents, committing to the progress of South Africa and all its citizens.

 Like his father, Harry Oppenheimer was known both for his business acumen and enlightened approach to the role of business in society.
 From the outset, these characteristics informed the intent of the Trust and its activities, consistently responsive to the prevailing environment to ensure that resources were targeted effectively.
 A sound and conservative investment policy guaranteed the sustainability of the Trust and the inclusion of non-family members as Trustees, drawing on individuals with different life experiences, offered a broad and invaluable perspective to support its philanthropic giving.

-Over the past decade or so, the Trust has refined its focus (as indicated in the Overview) and a number of the types of grants, organisations and projects and programmes referred to in the text of the catalogue “OMT 50 Years” are no longer on offer.
+Over the past twenty years, the Trust has refined its focus (as indicated in the Overview) and a number of the types of grants, organisations and projects and programmes referred to in the text of the catalogue “OMT 50 Years” are no longer on offer.